bugoverdose/maze-runner/README.md

   - Only square shaped maze are allowed to simplify layout.

-- Move the player (red dot) to the finish block (blue block) at the bottom right.
+- Move the player (red blob) to the finish block (blue block) at the bottom right.

   - On starting a new maze, the move count and the time couner will both be set to 0.
 And the player will be placed at the top left block.

+  - The initial facing direction of the player will be one of the directions with no walls.

   - On moving the player, the move count will increment and will be shown on the screen (big screen only).